choosehappy/HistoQC/Readme.md

 ```

 Allowing you to browse to http://localhost:8000/ to select your results.tsv file.

-In case of errors, HistoQC can be run with the same output directory and will begin where it left off, identifying completed images by the presence of an existing directory.

 This can also be done remotely, but is a bit more complex, see advanced usage.

 # Configuration modifications
----

 HistoQC's performance is significantly improved if you select an appropriate configuration file as a starting point and modify it to suit your specific use case.